Managing Labor Pain Without Medicine

 Heat and cold application

-Analgesics are mild medications that reduce pain.
+Analgesics are mild medicines that reduce pain.
 They can be used along with some relaxation methods.
 They can give you pain relief without total loss of feeling.
 They may lessen the pain of strong contractions.
 You may feel well enough to nap between contractions.
 They have little effect on your baby if given early in labor.
 This may be done by injection or by IV.